 A more difficult dilemma that we rarely think about, however, is death.
 If something were to happen to you, would the people you leave behind be able to access the information they need?
-What happens to your encrypted data, online accounts, social media, online finances, pictures, and digital-whatever-else if for some reason you’re not around or able to access it?
+What happens to your encrypted data, online accounts, social media, online finances, pictures, and digital-whatever-else if you’re not around or able to access it?

 I hear regularly from people frantically trying to access important, sentimental, or critical data that a recently deceased or incapacitated friend or family member has locked up tightly.

-It’s not particularly pleasant to think about, but with all the security measures we put into place to keep bad people out, it’s worth having a plan for letting the good people in.
+It’s not particularly pleasant to think about, but with all the security measures we put into place to keep bad people out, it’s worth having a plan for letting good people in.

-The wife of a military member killed overseas wanted access to her husband’s email account to retrieve critical information, as well as get a glimpse into the last days of his life.
+The wife of a military member killed overseas wanted access to her husband’s email account to retrieve critical information, as well as to get a glimpse into the last days of his life.
 The service was a free email account with no customer support.
 There was nothing I could do to help.

 The children of an elderly gentleman needed to access his password-protected computer to retrieve the only copies of some very important family pictures.
 Fortunately, there are ways to break into many (though not all) Windows machines, if you have physical access.

 These are just two examples of scenarios I hear regularly.
-Sometimes I can help.
-More often I cannot.
+Sometimes, I can help.
+More often, I cannot.